h2non/promitto/README.md

 # promitto [![Build Status](https://secure.travis-ci.org/h2non/promitto.png?branch=master)][travis] [![NPM version](https://badge.fury.io/js/promitto.png)][npm]

-**promitto** is a tiny and funny **promises and deferred library for JavaScript environments**
+**promitto** is a tiny, funny and promissing **promises/deferred library for JavaScript environments** which provides an elegant and simple [API](#api)

 It's compatible with the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/)
-and it provides useful features for dealing with asynchronous promise-based patterns
+and it provides useful features for asynchronous promise-based pattern programming

 promitto is written in [Wisp][wisp], a Clojure-like language that transpiles into plain JavaScript.
 It exploits functional programming style using common patterns such as lambda lifting, pure functions, higher-order functions, functional composition and more

 ## Installation